 Do you want to know how much money you will make from your farming business?
-In this post, we give you a simple farm profits calculator using the cost benefit analysis formula or method.
-You can do it for the entire farming project or a specific crop or livestock.
+In this post, we give you a simple farm profits calculator using the cost-benefit analysis formula or method.
+You can do it in budgeting for the entire farming project or a specific crop or livestock.

 How to use the Cost- Benefit Analysis

 A CBA is a necessary evaluation if you are starting or expanding your farming project.
 You can use it to assess, rank, and choose what to raise before investment.
 You can also identify and estimate the costs to incur and benefits to accrue beforehand.
 The other benefits of CBA as a planning and decision-making tool are;

 - Determine feasibility or profitability of a crop or livestock production before investment.

 - Compare and rank various crops and livestock that are viable in your agroecological zone (AEZ).

 - Settle the best crop or livestock that is most beneficial to your farm.

 - Use it to set and negotiate selling prices for your farm commodities.

 - Make a buy or lease investment decision by comparing profits under various conditions

 It is easy to carry out a CBA for your farm.
 Subtract the total costs from your target earnings.
 Whether you look into running a commercial ranch, a chicken farm or a vegetable greenhouse, this guide is yours.
 Follow the following three steps;